 2, 3 and 4: respondents' risk

 attitudes do not influence

 perceptions of policy and

 payment consequentiality.

 - Measures of consequentiality beliefs are not related to preferences towards risk, which contradicts the hypothesis of Mitani and Flores (2014).

-- Risk attitudes affect mainly marginal utility from money: high risk aversion leads to more cost sensitivity.
+- Risk attitudes affect mainly marginal utility from money: risk aversion intensifies cost sensitivity.